curbengh/curbengh.github.io/source/_posts/how-to-embed-svg.md

 ## Embed SVG file

 Utilise `<use>` tag to embed an SVG file in `svg`.
-For example in this blog, I have a search button on the top right corner (I haven't implement it for mobile).
+For example in this blog, I have a search button on the top right corner.
 This is how I embed the [search.svg](/svg/search.svg):

 ```html
 <svg viewBox="0 0 512 512">